craigatk/projektor-doc/content/docs/gradle-plugin/index.md

 To include code coverage stats in your Projektor reports, just use plugin version `5.1.0`, [enable Jacoco in your build](https://docs.gradle.org/current/userguide/jacoco_plugin.html), and include the `jacocoTestReport` task with your build.
+That's it.
+The Projektor Gradle plugin will automatically configure, collect and upload the XML coverage reports from each project in the build that uses Jacoco.

+For an example Projektor report with coverage, check out https://projektorlive.herokuapp.com/tests/SUWSHGIRS6JP/coverage

+Ironically, this example build shows that the code coverage of the coverage parsing module in Projektor is low.
+Need to work on that.

 ### All configuration options